Please call (314) 286-1669 to schedule an appointment.

 According to studies conducted by the National Institute of Health, more than 50% of children who undergo this treatment experience significant reductions in tic severity.
 While complete elimination of all tics and other Tourette syndrome (TS) symptoms has been seen occasionally following treatment, it is not to be expected.
 CBIT is not a “cure” for TS; rather, it’s a tool that can help people better manage their tics.

-CBIT, while designed to focus on tic disorders, may also benefit clients with Autism and Obsessive Compulsive Disorder who often have tic-like movements.
+CBIT, while designed to focus on tic disorders, may also benefit patients with Autism and Obsessive Compulsive Disorder who often have tic-like movements.
 Our CBIT program offers strategies to help clients manage their tic-like movements and provides each person with self-regulation strategies to manage daily situations and events that affect them when interacting in their home and community.